 - Insane: Do Hard or Harder with War Mode on.

 Scrolls and Potions and Foods

 Potions can buff Int/Mana and various stats.
 Healing potions are nice for when you need to be throwing spells elsewhere.
 Mana potions are good for those Out of Mana (OOM) times.
-If you’re an Alchemist then you will get better effects from your own potions.

 And, of course, there’s your very own Power Word: Fortitude to increase your stam, as well as that of your entire group.

-- The goal is to spend more time actually leveling and less time on other things.
+The goal is to spend more time actually leveling and less time on other things.
 If you have to run back and forth from the vendor to buy supplies and dump stuff then you’re wasting time.
 Taking breaks to do fun stuff (duels, hanging with friends, etc. is cool, but doesn’t help you level faster.
 But, since the game is supposed to be fun…)

 - Set up a bank alt and mail all of your sellable stuff to that character.
 Have stacks of gathered goods?
 Mail ’em off.

 - Buy the biggest bags you can afford, even from level 1.